noura-alrashidy/onlinelibrary/README.md

+#online database
-# QU's Library contains various materials both Physical and Electronic copy.
-Also it

-provides members lots of services such as: Catalog, Circulation and Short Loan
+QU's Library contains various materials both Physical and Electronic copy.
+Also it provides members lots of services such as: Catalog, Circulation and Short Loae Service

-Service